MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-the-new-workspaces.md

 Here's how the new workspaces differ from the old.
 In the new workspaces, you can:

 - Assign workspace roles to user groups and individuals.
-- Create a workspace in Power BI without creating a Microsoft 365 Group.
+- Create a workspace in Power BI without creating a Microsoft 365 group.
 - Use more granular workspace roles for more flexible permissions management.

 :::image type="content" source="media/service-create-the-new-workspaces/power-bi-workspace-sales-marketing.png" alt-text="Sales & Marketing sample workspace":::